csci430-os/assg02/README.md

 Set the cpu to IDLE
 ```

-Once you are satisfied with your work, push your commits to GitHub and
+Once you are satisfied with your work for `task6`, push your commits to GitHub and
 continue on to the next task.